The Marie Stopes Blue Door Fund

 Internal data collection systems (Client Information Centr, Client Exit Interviews and etc) track demographic and health information about services users.

-Increase knowledge and agency of women and girls to claim their sexual and reproductive rights
+Increase knowledge and empower women and girls to claim their sexual and reproductive rights

 Activities» Using mobile technologies to increase access to family planning